 This article contains affiliate links.
 If you purchase an item through one of these links, we receive a small commission that helps fund our Recycling Directory.

 Pollinators, like bees, are essential to our very existence.
 According to the Natural Resources Defense Council (NRDC), “cross-pollination helps at least 30% of the world’s crops and 90% of our wild plants to thrive.
 Without bees to spread seeds, many plants — including food crops — would die off.”

 I live in the Central Valley of California, where we are probably more aware than most about the importance of bees for pollination.
 Every year, California almond growers import honey bees from other states to pollinate their $2.3-billion-a-year crop.

 Look at Your Surroundings

 If your backyard barbecues are always being attended by swarms of bees or wasps, take a look at your landscaping.
 If you have sweet-scented flowers and plants that are attracting the bees, you may want to rethink where and what you’re planting in your yard.

 From the Experts

-I was thrilled to speak with beekeeping experts Bob and Juli Morlock, from Morlock Honey Farms in North Dakota.
+I was thrilled to speak with beekeeping experts Juli and Bob Morlock from Morlock Honey Farms in North Dakota.
 During almond pollination season, their honey bees travel to the Central Valley to pollinate almonds.
-They (the bees and the Morlocks) winter in Texas, then head back to North Dakota to spin out their honey.
-They help to make that state the No. 1 honey-producing state in the nation.
+They (the bees and the Morlocks) winter in Texas and then head back to North Dakota to spin out their honey.
+They help to make that state the number-one honey-producing state in the nation.
 In 2014, North Dakota bees produced more than 42 million pounds of honey, valued at over $84 million, according to the North Dakota State Government.